ajbanjara/Wireshark/Thrift.md

 * _Binary (hexadecimal string)_: Consider all `T_BINARY` fields as binary blobs.
   * You can consider using this setting if you find the heuristic trying to display some binaries as strings when it should not.
   * Also consider making a report to help improve the heuristic.
-* _ASCII_ and various unicode encodings: If you know that you protocol uses (or should use) a specific encoding for all strings then you can explicitly set it.
+* _ASCII_ and various Unicode encodings: If you know that you protocol uses (or should use) a specific encoding for all strings then you can explicitly set it.

 _Thrift TLS port_: Select the TCP port used for your TLS encrypted communications.